Applied Research in Low-Income Countries: Why and How?

 Research and Development, often referred to as R&D, constitutes activities that are aimed towards devising new services or products, and also improving existing products or services (Kenton, 2019).
 R&D generates new ideas and/or skills, thereby improving peoples' lives and the society in which they live.
 Therefore, R&D serves as an important means to address and overcome a wide range of socioeconomic and environmental problems.

 Good research drives most of the advancements across all scientific disciplines.
 How do we know if climate change is real?
 We need to conduct research: plot long-run temperature, rainfall, and carbon emissions and analyze them to determine any significant trends that might be of concern.
 How do we know which medications will help us feel better when we are sick?
 We need to conduct research, perhaps ask people to participate in double-blind trials for new medications.
 How do we know which fertilizer best helps a plant grow?
 We need to conduct research, maybe conduct randomized controlled trials under various environmental settings.
 The medications that we take, fertilizers that we apply in fields and even gadgets, which have become integral to our lives, were part of the investigational program in the past and we only use them because researchers have examined them and determined that they are effective and helpful for our overall betterment.
-Although resources must be allocated in advance to R&D, the innovations gained through the research can actually work to reduce costs through more efficient production processes or the product itself.
+R&D necessitates resource allocation in advance; however, the resulting innovations serve to reduce the costs through more efficient production processes or the product itself (Kenton, 2019).

 Scientific research is a pre-requisite for human and societal development.
 There is a strong correlation between the level of advancement of scientific research and the standard of living (Badr, 2018).
 Results from careful research can be utilized to create wealth, increase the nation's worth, and boost the socioeconomic and political situation of the country.
 Innovation through quality research and subsequent patent rights have an additive effect on a nation's wealth and positive ripple effects on the economy.
 For example, China succeeded in lifting its 700 million people by domestic innovations and new start-up businesses (NDRC, 2016; Trivedi, 2018).
 Similarly, South Korea and Israel also boosted its economy through intensive R&D and subsequent integration into the global market.
 South Korea presents a vivid example of how a country, comparable with other poorer countries of Asia and Africa in 1960s, transcended to a trillion-dollar economy in 2004 by integrating R&D into their national strategy and spending more than 4% of gross domestic product (GDP) annually on R&D, with the majority being on applied research sector (Reddy, 2011).
 Israel is also exemplary in how a country primarily occupied by arid land succeeded to become one of the largest exporters of agricultural commodities through innovation following uninterruptible research.